-A common shoreline plant with bright yellow flowers usually having 5 petals.
+Water primrose is a common perennial shoreline plant with bright yellow flowers usually having 5 petals.
 Blooms May–October.
-Stems long, trailing, creeping out across the water’s surface, can reroot from cuttings.
-Leaves shiny, dark green, alternate, variously shaped from oval to narrow and willowlike.
-Roots are of two types: typical roots that grow downward and take nutrients from the soil, and “air roots” or “breathing roots” that are white, spongy, grow upward, and float — these apparently absorb gases from the air.
+The stems are long and trailing, creeping out across the water’s surface; they can reroot from cuttings.
+The leaves are shiny, dark green, alternate, variously shaped from oval to narrow and willowlike.
+The roots are of two types: typical roots that grow downward and take nutrients from the soil, and “air roots” or “breathing roots” that are white, spongy, grow upward, and float — these help the leaves and flowers stay above water as the plant spreads across the water's surface and also absorb oxygen from the air.

 Statewide.